jharttech/MMM-weatherforecast/README.md

 The icons are free to use for Non-Commercial use and can be found at icons DA page - http://vclouds.deviantart.com/gallery/#/d2ynulp

+Note:  You will need to move the "icon" folder, included in this project, to the 'MagicMirror/css/' directory if you want to use the included icons.
+If you wish to use your own icons place them in the 'icon' folder in place of the desired icon.

 This module displays the weather forecast for the coming week, including an an icon to display the current conditions, the minimum temperature and the maximum temperature.